akdeb/ElatoAI/docs/Deploy.md

 ## How to deploy

 1. Elato consists of 4 main parts:
-	a. the database hosted on supabase,
+	1. the database hosted on supabase,
-	b. the frontend that runs with NextJS,
+	2. the frontend that runs with NextJS,
-	c. the server that runs on Deno edge functions and
+	3. the server that runs on Deno edge functions and
-	d. the firmware the runs on your ESP32 Arduino device.
+	4. the firmware the runs on your ESP32 Arduino device.

 2. Setup your Supabase db.
 Follow the instructions here: [Supabase Setup and Usage Guide](../supabase/README.md)